 - We accept guest material, and are always pleased to receive enquiries.

-- We employ a research-based approach to our thinking, even if it differs sometimes from mainstream and media voices.
+- We’re analytical and thought-provoking, even if we differs sometimes from mainstream and media voices.

 - We’re proud to identify with a local community, and to support training through apprenticeships.